• Skip to primary navigation

 How Much Horsepower?

-Frankly speaking, most garbage disposal units are pretty similar to one another.
-You may have a good history with one brand or another, but at this point in time most top brands sell nice, reliable units.
-One major point of distinction from unit choice to the next is the level of horsepower.
+To be frank, most garbage disposal units are fairly similar to one another.
+You may have a history with one brand or another, but at this point in time most top brands sell nice, reliable units.
+One major point of distinction from one choice to the next is the amount of horsepower.

 The least expensive units sold today will feature 1/3 horsepower (hp) motors.
 This is, in our opinion, not a sufficient amount of power to get the job done.
-These are made to cut costs when the disposal isn’t going to be used often and it will be for small jobs when it is used.
+These light duty models are made to cut costs when the disposal isn’t going to be used often and it will be for used only for small jobs when called upon.

 1/2 horsepower units are the standard for homes and they have the advantage of a small size and a low price.
-That said, 1/2 horsepower is still undersized for people who cook often or a family of four.
+That said, 1/2 horsepower is still undersized for people who cook often or for a family of 4+.

-3/4 hp disposals are generally the recommended amount for most families.
-You are getting a disposal that is built to last, has sufficient power to get through good-sized jobs, and isn’t overly large.
+3/4 hp disposals are generally the recommended level for most families.
+You are getting a disposal that is built to last, has sufficient power to get through good-sized jobs, and isn’t too large under your sink.

 The more power you get, the the fewer jams you will get.
 That doesn’t mean you should fill your disposal with bones and banana peels — those are still on the no-no list — but if something does fall in you will a higher chance of just grinding through it.